Mandela, Nelson (Rolihlahia)

 Mandela spent the first part of his sentence on Robben Island, a notorious high-security prison.
 A campaign for his release was spearheaded by his second wife, Winnie Mandela (1934– ), whom he had married in 1958; she became a political figure in her own right, suffering imprisonment (1969–70) and harassment at the hands of the authorities.
 By the late 1970s he had become an internationally famous figure, showered with honours and tributes from sympathizers worldwide.
 His refusal to gain his own freedom by making a political deal with his captors had by this time invested him with an almost mythical status in the eyes of many black South Africans.
 In 1988 his seventieth birthday was marked by renewed calls for his release and much international publicity; later that year he was moved to more comfortable quarters.

-The triumphs of Mandela's old age have, however, been marred by the persistent controversy surrounding Winnie Mandela.
+The triumphs of Mandela's old age were, however, marred by the persistent controversy surrounding Winnie Mandela.
 In 1991, not long after his release from prison, she was found guilty of the kidnapping of a teenage boy who was then murdered by her bodyguards.
 Following further scandals, including an alleged adulterous affair, she separated from Nelson Mandela in 1992 and was divorced by him in 1996.
 Subsequent allegations have linked her to a series of murders and violent crimes during the last years of apartheid.
 In 1998, on his eightieth birthday, Nelson Mandela married his fifty-two-year-old companion Graca Machel, the widow of the former president of Mozambique, Samura Machel (1933–86).
+His state funeral was attended by over 90 heads of state and government.